Skip to content

 When does it happen?

-The DWP will write to you (or your child) about 20 weeks before their 16th birthday, inviting them to claim PIP.
-DLA doesn't stop immediately.
-It continues until the PIP decision is made, so there shouldn't be a gap in payments.
+The DWP will write to you (or your child) around their 16th birthday, inviting them to claim PIP.
+A preliminary letter usually arrives a couple of months earlier - at around 15 years and 10 months - but the formal invitation to claim comes at or just after the 16th birthday.
+DLA doesn’t stop immediately.
+It continues until the PIP decision is made, so there shouldn’t be a gap in payments.

 DWP writes to you